Photo Requirements for IngressFS@Home Events

 This problem is seen more with Facebook.
 When you make an event on Facebook you need to be sure to share the photo post link and not the event link because the event link does not always show us your photo.
 Sometimes it can be seen in the discussion but other times it can not be seen at all, so the best bet to get your photo approved is to give us the photo post link.
 You can check if you are giving us the correct link by checking your link in incognito mode.
 Here are examples of the wrong and right links and how they look to us when we attempt to verify your event.

 |Was your Picture part of a Google Photos, Google Drive, Telegram or other Exclusive Link?

 We do not accept Google Photos, Google Drive, Telegram or other exclusive links for the same reason we don’t accept direct image links and chat links.
 They are not public social media platforms, are exclusive to only those who have the links, and therefore can not be used.

 If you do not have 10 agents in your photo submission it will not be accepted.

-It is very simple for people to photoshop these types of photos so in order to prevent abuse one of the requirements is that an agent or agents hold or display an ingress item in their photos.
-Ingress items can be anything family friendly that is ingress specific.
-Swag, a printed picture of your faction, your ingress scanner, artwork youve done that is ingress themed, etc. Please look in the above Ingress Items section for more details.
+It is very simple for people to photoshop these types of photos, so in order to prevent abuse one of the requirements is that a minimum of 10 agents displaying an Ingress item in their photos.
+Ingress items can be anything family friendly that is Ingress specific.
+The one we all have available is our Scanner, but you can also use swag, a printed picture of your faction or even artwork you’ve done that is Ingress themed.
+Please look in the above Ingress Items section for more details.